Computational Modelling Group

 Simulations investigating droplet diameter-charge models, for predicting electrostatically atomized dielectric liquid spray chracteristics

-Gabriel Amine-Eddine (Investigator), John Shrimpton
+Gabriel Amine-Eddine (Investigator)

 Liquid sprays are atomized using electrostatic methods in many scienti fic, industrial and engineering applications.
-Due to jet and droplet breakup mechanisms, these spray plumes contain a range of drop diameters with a range of droplet charges.
-As a result of space charge repulsion forces between droplets, a wide range of inertial characteristics can be observed.
-Using an transient charged spray CFD code we have performed simulations to investigate charge-diameter relationship models for predicting the dynamics of poly-disperse and electrostatically charged hydrocarbon sprays.
+Due to jet and droplet breakup mechanisms, these spray plumes contain a range of drop diameters with differing droplet charge levels.
+Using an transient charged spray CFD code, simulations have been performed to investigate charge-diameter relationship models for predicting dynamics of poly-disperse and electrostatically atomized hydrocarbon sprays.

-Currently work is underway, to extend the methodology developed in this study towards high-pressure sprays, where secondary atomization plays a dominant role within the spray dynamics and subsequent performance of the spray itself.
+The methodology developed can be readily extended towards high-pressure spray applications, where secondary atomization plays a dominant role within the spray dynamics and subsequent performance of the spray itself.

 Spatial Mobility in the Formation of Agent-Based Economic Networks